Atanasije Ljubojević: Life

 Banja Monastery, his seat while "metropolitan of Dabar-Bosna".

 Ljubojević was born in Sarajevo.
-After the death of the Metropolitan of Dabar-Bosna, Hristofor Pivljanin (1681), the Serbian Patriarch Arsenije III Čarnojević appointed Atanasije the new Metropolitan of Dabar-Bosna, based at the Banja Monastery by the Lim river.
+After the death of the Metropolitan of Dabar and Bosnia, Hristofor Pivljanin (1681), the Serbian Patriarch Arsenije III Čarnojević appointed Atanasije the new Metropolitan of Dabar-Bosna, based at the Banja Monastery by the Lim river.
 Ottoman sultan Mehmed IV confirmed his appointment in a berat (decree) in 1682.
-During the first years of service, he managed the entire area of the metropolitanate of Dabar-Bosna, which stretched from lower Polimlje, through the central Bosnian areas, to Cetina, Bukovica, Lika, Krbava, Pounje and Zrinopolje in the far west (in todays Croatia).
+During the first years of service, he managed the entire area of the Metropolitanate of Dabar and Bosnia, which stretched from lower Polimlje, through the central Bosnian areas, to Cetina, Bukovica, Lika, Krbava, Pounje and Zrinopolje in the far west (in today's Croatia).
 He regularly visited the parish in Sarajevo.
 He sent letters and epistles to the eparchies in which he stressed the need to keep the Orthodox faith awake.
 Ottoman violence against Orthodox Christians and church institutions in Polimlje during the Vienna War (1683–1699) led to the flight of him and his relatives, and monks of the Dabar monasteries, to the western areas of the metropolitanate, which fell under Venetian and Habsburg rule during the war.
 He remained loyal to Patriarch Arsenije III since he received transcripts of the first privileges, given to the Serb people in 1690 and 1691 by Emperor Leopold I. In the first years since leaving Ottoman Bosnia, he focused on the territory of Venetian Dalmatia.

 Upon his arrival in Dalmatia, he arranged the metropolitan residence at the church of St. Nicholas in the Atlagić Tower.
 He appeared before the Venetian authorities in Dalmatia, calling for Serb privileges in 1692.
 He enjoyed the support of the Orthodox clergy and national leaders, who in 1693, led by Morlach serdar Zaviša Janković, took up the task of making the metropolitan's position before the Venetian authorities official.
 Since they did not want to allow the Venetian state government to formalize the metropolitan's position, Roman Catholic bishops and other opponents of the Serbian hierarchy and Orthodox faith used the metropolitan's occasional visits to the neighbouring Habsburg area of Lika and Krbava to accuse him of participating in the emigration.
 At the instigation of the then Nuncio in Venice and his associates in Dalmatia, the Venetian authorities took a hostile attitude towards the metropolitan, who then had to move to the neighbouring Habsburg areas.
 After moving to the area of Lika and Krbava, he started (1695) arranging a new archbishop's residence in the Lika village of Metka.
 He also visited Orthodox Serbs in the area of Zrinopolje, where the Komogovina monastery was founded.
 On the basis of Serb privileges and earlier affiliation of that area to the Kingdom of Slavonia, he received from ban Adam Baćanji (1696) confirmation of religious eldership over the Orthodox people and clergy in the area of new regions between the rivers Kupa and Una.
 He also met with the Serbian patriarch Arsenije (1698), to whom he remained permanently attached.